django-cms/django-cms/docs/reference/configuration.rst

 A list of placeholders that can be added to a page.
 The first element of the tuple is the name of the placeholder configuration.
 The second element is a tuple of placeholder names.
-The third element is the verbose description of the placeholder configuration which will be shown in the user interface.ed
+The third element is the verbose description of the placeholder configuration which will be shown in the user interface.

 The ``CMS_PLACEHOLDERS`` setting is used to define the placeholders in headless mode if and only if no CMS templates are defined in :setting:`CMS_TEMPLATES` or